 |After clenching all the nails and pins, I

 covered everything generously with Plastic Wood, also

-likely gaps, steps, or other irregularities.
-After
+filling in any likely gaps, steps, or other

 |The front I covered with red denim (*before* attaching the rim!).
 Thin leather is preferable, but beyond my budget for this project, unfortunately.
 You'd need a c.
 36" diameter circle of c.
 2-ounce leather, not an easy thing to find.
 In any case, the denim went on better than I expected, just stretchy enough to be free of major puckers.
 After the glue dried I trimmed off the excess fabric and glued the rim in place, reinforcing it with small nails every few inches.
 Be careful not to get glue all over the lining, or to let nails poke out through the surface of the bowl!|

 |Then I glued the felt lining down over the back of the rim, and was again able to do it without puckers.
 Yea!
 The color isn't actually quite as garish as it looks in these photos, but there is some mottling due to old water damage.|

 out on heavy cardboard before attaching it to the bowl, I

 then had a pattern for cutting thin leather to cover the

 front of it.
 I left a little extra width so that it